Being a Responsible Operator

 'rejectprivate

 The 'rejectesp command allows members to reject all incoming "ESP" messages from other users.
 The 'rejectprivate command is similar but rejects all private messages (this includes ESP messages).
 When you turn either of these settings on, it remains in effect until you turn it off -- even if you log off.
-Examples:
+Examples:'rejectprivate on

 'rejectprivate off